 Within the class, students will audition and be cast in 10-15 minute scenes from the Western Theatre including writers like David Mamet, David Albee, David Ives, Paula Vogel, Lorraine Hansberry, Caryl Churchill, Tennessee Williams, and Suzan Lori Parks.
 Every attempt will be made to cast students in roles that are both individually challenging and appropriate.

 The class will begin with direction that is Meisner-friendly and work towards a more results-oriented process.
+It empowers the actor to know what questions to ask which person, and alleviates the uncertainty of working professionally.
 If you want experience working with a professional director in a lab environment, this is the class for you.

 Two-Year Conservatory training, or equivalent